-A first answer is the ability to create a relationship with its consumers in which the value of reciprocity becomes fundamental.
-The one-way approach, typical of ‘traditional’ advertising where the brand distributes its messages top down, should gradually disappear.
+A first answer is: they create a relationship with their consumers in which the value of reciprocity becomes fundamental.
+The one-way approach, typical of ‘traditional’ advertising where the brand distributes its messages top down, is gradually disappearing.

-Branded Content is a new editorial content right designed to convey the brand’s message through its owned or paid channels.
+Branded Content is a new editorial content designed to convey the brand’s message through owned or paid channels.

-In both, the values and identity of the brand must be transferred within a content that first of all is relevant and engaging for the audience, binding the ‘brand values’ system into the narrative frame.
+In both, the values and identity of the brand is transferred within a content that first of all is relevant and engaging for the audience, binding the ‘brand values’ system into the narrative frame.
 The brand knows that the user’s attention lasts few seconds to his commercial message.
 The goal is to gain a second more in order to transfer brand values while enriching the experience and knowledge of the audience.